-From sign-up to delivery to meal prep, simplicity is perhaps the greatest advantage.
-Just register online and specify your menu preference (vegan or carnivore, for example), dietary restrictions (gluten free, peanut allergies) and the number of meals and servings desired.
-All of the ingredients you will need – except cooking oil, salt and pepper, in most cases – arrive boxed and labeled, along with illustrated recipes, which range in difficulty based on the plan you choose.
+From sign-up to delivery to meal prep, simplicity is the greatest advantage.
+Just register online and choose your menu (vegan or carnivore, for example), dietary restrictions (gluten free, peanut allergies), and the number of meals and servings desired.
+All the ingredients you will need — except cooking oil, salt, and pepper — arrive boxed and labeled.
+Each box also comes with detailed recipes, which range in difficulty based on the plan you pick.
 Because ingredients are pre-measured, there’s no waste.
-You can also cancel, change or put your meal plan on hold as needed.
+You can also cancel, change, or put your meal plan on hold as needed.

-There are many meal delivery services to choose from today.
-Most offer a one-week trial, either for free or at a reduced price, so that you can try them out before you commit.
-Some provide a few ingredients you just chop up and toss in a pan or crockpot.
-Others require a bit more skill and include more unique flavors.
-Chances are, any of the meal plans you choose will broaden your food horizons a bit, with ingredients you may have never tried.
-You can opt for dinner dishes only or add in a breakfast or snack in some cases.
-Contrary to popular belief, it’s not all health food.
-You can choose the types of foods that appeal to you.
+With so many companies to choose from, picking the right one for you and your family may take a bit of trial-and-error.
+The good news: most services offer a one-week trial, either for free or at a reduced price.
+This way you can try them out before you commit.
+Some have a few ingredients you just chop up and toss in a pan or crockpot.
+Others take a bit more skill and have more unique flavors.
+Chances are, any of the meal plans you choose will expand your food horizons a bit, with ingredients you may have never tried.
+You can pick dinner dishes only or add in a breakfast or snack in some cases.
+It’s not all health food — choose the types of foods that appeal to you.

-Despite the fact that foods are shipped in a box, they are surprisingly good quality.
-You might get the occasional mealy tomato out of season, but for the most part, produce is fresh and crisp and meats are lean and tender.
-If you prefer all organic or locally sourced ingredients, those options are available in many places.
+Despite the fact that meal delivery companies ship food in a box, they are good quality.
+You might get the occasional mealy tomato out of season.
+For the most part, produce is fresh and crisp and meats are lean and tender.
+If you prefer all organic or locally sourced ingredients, those options are available in many places, too.

 When it comes to meeting your dietary needs, meal delivery plans may be a good option if you’re having a hard time getting five servings of fruits and vegetables each day.
-In most instances, delivered meals include 2-3 servings each, so it’s a great way to up your intake without having to brainstorm new recipes or buy big bags of produce that spoil and go to waste.
+In most cases, delivered meals include 2-3 servings each.
+This is a great way to up your intake without having to brainstorm new recipes or buy big bags of produce that spoil and go to waste.

-The sodium content in many recipes can be on the high side, so it’s a good idea to review nutrition information prior to meal selection if possible.
+The sodium content in many recipes can be on the high side.
+It’s a good idea to review nutrition information before meal selection if possible.
 You want to stick to those dishes that have 500 mg or less of sodium per serving.